 No legal liability on the part of the Government shall be incurred until funds are committed by the grant officer for this program to the applicant in writing.
 The initial grant period shall be for two years, and acquisition of lands should occur within that timeframe.
 Lands acquired prior to the grant award are not eligible for CFP funding.
 The grant may be reasonably extended by the Forest Service when necessary to accommodate unforeseen circumstances in the land acquisition process.
 Written annual financial performance reports and semi-annual project performance reports shall be required and submitted to the appropriate grant officer.

 Technical assistance funds, totaling not more than 10 percent of all funds, may be allocated to State Foresters and equivalent officials of the Indian tribe.
 Technical assistance, if provided, will be awarded at the time of the grant.
 Applicants shall work with State Foresters and equivalent officials of the Indian Tribe to determine technical assistance needs and include the technical assistance request in the project budget.

 As funding allows, applications submitted through this request may be funded in future years, subject to the availability of funds and the continued feasibility and viability of the project.

 3. Application Information

 Application submission.
-All local governments and qualified nonprofit organizations' applications must be submitted to the State Forester where the property is located by January 15, 2014.
-All Indian tribal applications must be submitted to the Tribal government officials of the Indian tribe by January 15, 2014.
-The State Forester's contact information may be found at http://www.fs.fed.us/spf/coop/programs/loa/cfp.shtml.
+All local governments and qualified nonprofit organizations' applications must be submitted to the State Forester where the property is located by June 29, 2018.
+All Tribal applications must be submitted to the equivalent Tribal officials by June 29, 2018.
+Applications may be submitted either electronic or hardcopy to the appropriate official.
+The State Forester's contact information may be found at: https://www.fs.fed.us/managing-land/private-land/community-forest/program.

 4. Application Requirements